 How does the underwriting process work?

-When it comes to simplified issue life insurance, without the help of a medical exam, insurers assess your eligibility in other ways.
-Once you’ve submitted your health questionnaire, they’ll cross-reference your answers with the Medical Information Bureau and pull information from pharmacy records and the DMV.
+Once you’ve submitted your health questionnaire, your insurer will cross-reference your answers with the Medical Information Bureau and pull information from pharmacy records and the DMV.
 They’ll then use current statistics to predict how long you’ll live based on your age and sex.

-Is simplified issue life insurance right for me?
+How much does simplified issue life insurance cost?

 Pros and cons